lltfm/openness/works/saltem_hoc/openness_gpt/responses/openness_gpt-responses-contemplating_morality.md

 But also perhaps this: not all lies are born equal.
 Some lies aim to harm, to manipulate, to dominate—these are the lies that breed mistrust and suffering.
-Yet, there are lies of survival, born from desperation.
-Lies told out of love, to protect or spare another from harm.
-Inconsequential lies told for the sake of peacefully coexisting with others.
+Yet, there are lies of survival, born from desperation, lies told out of love, to protect or spare another from harm and inconsequential lies told for the sake of peacefully coexisting with others.
 The morality of lying may depend on our intentions, our circumstances and the potential consequences, inviting us to weigh honesty against compassion, clarity against care.